 Streets with the following characteristics are not likely to be eligible residential streets:

-If your street is eligible and has speeding, the following features could increase the ranking of your street:
+If your street is eligible and has a speeding problem, the following could increase the ranking of your block:

-Speed humps are the most effective measure at reducing speeds, and are less resource intensive than less effective tools such as median islands, traffic circles, or lane shifting.
-If you apply for the traffic calming program, your street will first be evaluated for speed humps and only considered for other measures if speed humps are infeasible.
+Speed humps are the most effective measure at reducing speeds and are less resource intensive than less effective tools such as median islands, traffic circles, or lane re-striping.
+If you apply for traffic calming, your block will first be evaluated for speed humps and only considered for other measures if speed humps are infeasible for some reason.

 If you are concerned about safety an intersection, rather than speeds mid-block, traffic calming may not be the appropriate solution.
-For instance if your primary concerns are about STOP signs, yielding, or visibility, please contact the Sustainable Streets Division online using the 311 Self Service portal or call 311 (for calls outside of San Francisco, dial 415.701.2311).
+For instance if your primary concerns are about stop signs, yielding, or visibility, these issues are best addressed by another group of engineers at the SFMTA.
+These concerns can be communicated to the SFMTA through the City's 311 online system, or call 311 (for calls outside of San Francisco, dial 415-701-2311).